apostolidhs/trowel/doc/APIDocumentation.md

     // and is equal with the specific value matchKeyword(value: string);

+    // returns all the comments that have been
+    // collected since the current execution
+    getComments(): IToken[];

     // returns the current position of cursor is the source stream getCurrentCursorPos(): ITokenPosition;
 }